 There’s something genuinely remarkable about a single person building an entire game.
 No team, no studio infrastructure, no division of labor — just one developer holding the complete vision in their head, willing it into existence through years of solitary work.
 This painful journey of solo development has, paradoxically, produced some of gaming history’s most distinctive and personal masterpieces.
 A solo developer’s uncompromised creative vision, free from external negotiation, creates the kind of focused, idiosyncratic experiences that large-scale production simply cannot replicate.

-This spotlight gathers six one-person projects that indiegame.com has been following closely over recent months.
+This spotlight gathers seven one-person projects that indiegame.com has been following closely over recent months.
 Their genres and atmospheres couldn’t be more different — but each shares one thing: it began with a single person’s complete creative conception, and each has already carved out a distinct presence in the current indie scene.
 These are games that carry an unmistakable individual fingerprint, and each, in its own way, has found an audience precisely because of it.

 Artis Impact — A JRPG by a Malaysian solo developer that won the BitSummit Grand Prize